epicweb-dev/react-server-components/README.md

     Understand React Server Components and Server Actions by building a framework with them.
   </strong>
   <p>
     In this workshop we'll be building a framework built on React Server Components and Server Actions from scratch.
 No build tools.
 No TypeScript, no Vite, no JSX.
 Just the Browser, Node.js, and React.
-This is how you develop a **deep** understanding of something.
+This is how you develop a <strong>deep</strong> understanding of something.
 Let's go!
   </p>
 </div>